 SEASON OVERVIEW - BEACH

-New for 2016 is the integration of beach volleyball.
-Starting in March (El Nino weather permitting) teams will have weekend clinics to introduce the fundamental skills of beach volleyball.
+Starting towards the end of the season, players will attend weekend clinics to introduce the fundamental skills of beach volleyball.
 In April, in addition to the indoor practices and tournaments, teams will train once per week on the sand and have at least one weekend beach event.
 In May, all teams will fully transition to the beach and will play at least twice per week, including tournaments on weekends.

 How is the club season different than CYO or School?